zdict/zdict/README.rst

 ::

   usage: zdict [-h] [-v] [-d] [-t QUERY_TIMEOUT] [-sp] [-su]
-                [-dt yahoo,urban,moe,all] [-V]
+              [-dt urban,yahoo,moe,all] [-ld] [-V] [-c]
               [word [word ...]]

   positional arguments:
     word                  Words for searching its translation

   optional arguments:
     -h, --help            show this help message and exit -v, --version         show program's version number and exit -d, --disable-db-cache
                           Temporarily not using the result from db cache. (still save the result into db)
     -t QUERY_TIMEOUT, --query-timeout QUERY_TIMEOUT
                           Set timeout for every query. default is 5 seconds.
-     -sp, --show-provider  Show the dictionary provider of the queried word -su, --show-url       Show the url of the queried word -dt yahoo,urban,moe,all, --dict yahoo,urban,moe,all
+    -sp, --show-provider  Show the dictionary provider of the queried word -su, --show-url       Show the url of the queried word -dt urban,yahoo,moe,all, --dict urban,yahoo,moe,all
                           Must be seperated by comma and no spaces after each comma.
 Choose the dictionary you want. (default: yahoo) Use 'all' for qureying all dictionaries.
 If 'all' or more than 1 dictionaries been chosen, --show- provider will be set to True in order to provide more understandable output.
+    -ld, --list-dicts     Show currently supported dictionaries.
     -V, --verbose         Show more information for the queried word.
 (If the chosen dictionary have implemented verbose related
                           functions)
+    -c, --force-color     Force color printing (zdict automatically disable color printing when output is not a tty, use this option to force color printing)

 Screenshots